Kick off the new tax year with 50% off our Ltd company accountancy packages!

-Fixed Term Contracts are given by employers on the basis that the contract will terminate at a future date when a specific ‘term’ expires – e.g. the completion of a particular project or task, the occurrence or non-occurrence of a specific event (covering for an employee who is on sick or maternity leave, for example).
+Fixed Term Contracts are given by employers on the basis that the contract will terminate at a future date when a specific ‘term’ expires – e.g. the completion of a particular project or task, the occurrence or non-occurrence of a specific event (covering for an employee who’s on sick or maternity leave, for example).

 People on Fixed Term contracts (FTC’s) will be PAYE Employees.

-When you are employed on a Fixed Term Contract your written statement of terms and conditions (or your Contract of Employment) should state the date the contract is expected to end and the reason it is for a fixed-term period.
+When you’re employed on a Fixed Term Contract, your written statement of terms and conditions (or your contract of employment) should state the date the contract is expected to end and the reason it’s for a fixed-term period.

-These Regulations are designed to:
+These regulations are designed to:

 However, bear in mind: